Michigan Lake and Stream Leaders Institute

 Upon graduation, participants become part of the Institute’s Alumni Program which offers networking, educational, and service opportunities, including Alumni Symposia held every other year.
 Institute alumni include property owners, drain commissioners, professors, non-profit organization representatives, students, and state and local government personnel.

-The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, and Michigan Lake and Stream Associations, Inc., with support from the Paul H. Young Chapter of Trout Unlimited.
+The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, the Michigan Department of Environmental Quality, and Michigan Lake and Stream Associations, Inc. The Institute is endorsed by the Michigan Inland Lakes Partnership.

 Aquatic Ecologist and Outreach Specialist